variablecolor/sdk/docs/ios-quickstart.md

-## Connecting to Color Muse / Spectro 1
+## Connecting to Color Muse / ColorMuse Pro / Spectro 1

-In order to scan colors, you need to establish a BLE connection to a Color Muse or Spectro 1 device.
+In order to scan colors, you need to establish a BLE connection to a Color Muse, Muse Pro, or Spectro 1 device.
-Color Muse & Spectro 1 are both represented as instances of the `ColorInstrument` class.
+Color Muse, ColorMuse Pro,  & Spectro 1 are all represented as instances of the `ColorInstrument` class.
 A network is required to download device-specific information from our servers the first time you connect to a given `ColorInstrument`.